 The information we collect using cookies may include your device IP address, domain name, identifiers associated with your devices, device and operating system type and characteristics, web browser characteristics, language preferences, clickstream data, your interactions with our website (such as the web pages you visit, links you click, videos you watch and features you use), the pages that led or referred you to our website, dates and times of access to our website, geolocation information, and other information about your use of our website.

-Through our website, both we and certain third parties may collect information about your online activities to provide you with advertising about products and services tailored to your individual interests.
-Where required by applicable law, we will obtain your consent for the processing of your personal information for such direct marketing purposes.
 Occasionally, you may see advertisements for our agency on other websites or mobile apps – this would be when we participate in advertising networks.
 Advertising networks allow us to broadcast advertising to internet user groups that are selected based on demographic data, users’ inferred interests, location and browsing context.
-These networks track users’ online activities over time by collecting information through automated means, including through the use of browser cookies, web beacons, device identifiers, server logs, web beacons and other similar technologies.
+These networks track users’ online activities over time by collecting information through automated means, including through the use of browser cookies, web beacons, device identifiers, server logs and other similar technologies.
 The advertising networks use this information to show advertisements that may be tailored to individuals’ interests, to track users’ browsers or devices across multiple websites and apps, and to build a profile of users’ online browsing and app usage activities.
 The information our advertising networks may collect includes data about users’ visits to websites and apps that participate in the relevant advertising networks, such as the pages or advertisements viewed and the actions taken on the websites or apps.
 This data collection takes place on third-party websites and apps that participate in the advertising networks.

-We may use the personal information we obtain through our website to:
+We may use the personal information we obtain through our website for legitimate business purposes, including to:

 - personalize your experience on our website,